AaronMillOro/Mineral_catalog_Django/README.md

 * CSS file containing the pages style
 ## Project details

 * The minerals data is stored in a database using **SQLite**.
 A script creates the instance for each mineral in from the provided **JSON** file.
-Each mineral contains the following information:
+Each mineral contains some of the following information:

 	* name
 	* image filename